 Secondary data were employed from the Census of State and Local Law Enforcement Agencies (CSLLEA) to ascertain demographic data including the number of full-time sworn personnel and part-time sworn personnel employed by each agency where arrested officers served.
 There are 63 agencies included in this study that were not listed in the 2008 wave of the CSLLEA.
 County (and independent city) five-digit FIPS identifier numbers were used to verify the geographic location of arrested officers’ employing law enforcement agencies, as well as for use as a key variable to merge other data sources into the project’s master database and data set.
 The U.S. Department of Agriculture’s (2003) nine-point county-level urban to rural continuum scale was used to measure rurality.
 Population data from the U.S. Census Bureau’s decennial census in years 2000 and 2010 were utilized for county, independent city, and state populations.

 Analytic procedures were undertaken to ensure reliability of the data for the 2005-2011 arrest cases.
 An additional coder was employed to independently code a random sample of five percent of the total number of cases in the study.
 Intercoder reliability was assessed by calculating the Krippendorf’s alpha coefficient across 195 variables of interest in this study on a random sample (n = 290, 4.3%) of the cases in the study (N = 6,724) (see Hayes & Krippendorff, 2007).
 Krippendorf’s alpha is often recognized as the standard reliability statistic for content analysis research (Riffe, Lacy, & Fico, 2005).
 The Krippendorf’s alpha coefficient (Krippendorf’s α = .9153) is strong across the variables (see Krippendorff, 2013).
 The overall level of simple percentage of agreement between coders across all of the variables (97.7%) also established a degree of reliability well above what is generally considered acceptable in content analysis research (see Riffe et al., 2005).
-Testing is currently underway to establish intercoder reliability for the 2012 arrest cases coded data.
+Testing is currently underway to establish intercoder reliability for the 2012 and 2013 arrest cases coded data.

 This project has identified and analyzed an unprecedented amount of data on the arrests of nonfederal sworn law enforcement officers in the United States.
 The research data collection methodology was designed by Stinson (2009) and allows for the aggregation of information on the phenomenon of police crime that would not have otherwise been possible (Payne, 2013).
 It would also be very difficult to process and code the content of the vast amount of raw data analyzed in the current project without sophisticated database resources.
 The project utilizes OnBase, an enterprise content management (ECM) object relational database system by Hyland Software.
 Originally the research team utilized OnBase solely to archive digital image files of all the paper-based news articles, court records, and coding sheets that were collected and analyzed by Stinson and colleagues as part of their research on police crime.
 Stinson has enhanced the project database with additional electronic files, including video files, audio files, and the ability to search the full text of all the digital images contained in the project’s digital imaging database.